FragozoLeonardo/Kanji-Kalculator/readme.md

-This is a Kanji (Japanese Script) button calculator, once you press the symbol, the calculator prints it's occidental version on it's "display" and do the calculi.
+This is a Kanji (Japanese Script) button calculator, once you press the symbol, the calculator prints it's usual version on it's "display" and do the calculi.

-It's made as a joke (and maybe can be useful for people that are learning some Japanese Kanji used in math), Japanese electronic calculators use the "occidental" notation (1,2, +,- etc) and it's the last project from The Odin Project foundations section.
+It's made as a joke (and maybe can be useful for people that are learning some Japanese Kanji used in math), Japanese electronic calculators use the "same as the used everywhere" notation (1,2, +,- etc) and it's the last project from The Odin Project foundations section.

-This is a table with the symbol and the "occidental" symbols meanings:
+This is a table with the symbol and the "usual" calculator symbols:

 **Numbers:**